open-optimization/open-optimization-or-examples/integer programming/README.md

-# open-optimization-or-examples
+# Integer Programming Examples
-Examples of operations research models with code attached
+Each folder has a type of problem with an example(s) of instance and code to solve these problems.